Remohir/saySomething/README.md

 Do you want to say something, but not really?
 Just write it in here and see it pop up.

 ## What I want to do:

+Create a website with a pitch black background where users can enter a message.
+This message will be displayed in random places of the page.
+Position, size and lenght as well as frecuency will be also random.
+The messages need to be checked for crosswords, insults and things I don´t want hanging on my site.

 ### First of all
 - Take the input.